 As a community—when all women are respected, appreciated and equally considered in all aspects of society—socially, politically and economically.

 The Beauty Myth by Naomi Wolf.
 It changed my perception of the expectations we place on women and highlights the incredulous impact of the white, westernised standards of beauty.
 It made me mad and then it gave me the drive to act.

 It's not a documentary but everyone should watch "What's Underneath" on YouTube.
 A mother daughter duo challenge our concept of connection, style, gender and the human experience.
 It is truly moving and deeply nourishing on all levels.
 Highly recommend.

 For those reading this who are inspired to make a change in their own world, what do you recommend they begin with?
 Where should they start?

 With your super of course!
-Start by checking you know where it all is and then ask what it's invested in.
-If it's invested in companies that harm our planet or our community, get out of it asap.
+Start by checking you know where it all is and then asking what it's invested in.
+If it's invested in companies that harm our planet or our community, get out of it ASAP.

 Are there any other Movers & Shakers out there in your world that you think we should all know about?

 Erika Hart: sex educator and activist.
 Erika is the real deal, shining the light towards a future of genuine social change and reparation—sometimes it's really dark and Erika is the only one with the truth we all need to hear.

 Alok: non-binary truth teller, poetic genius and performer.